 Tracking people movement

 All store visitors (contractors, service providers, sales reps) sign in to visitor registration.
-We are currently rolling out a digital sign-in solution to support faster and contactless contact tracing to store.
+We’ve rolled out a digital sign-in solution to support faster contact tracing.

-In addition to mandatory customer checkin processes in hotels and cafes, we have introduced an optional QR code check in process for customers in Victorian and NSW supermarkets to support notification of confirmed cases and enhanced contact tracing should the Department of Health require the same.
+In addition to customer check-in processes in hotels and cafes, we have introduced an optional QR code check-in process for customers in supermarkets to support contact tracing, should the Department of Health require the same.
 Those team members who visit multiple sites are required to keep a log of their movements.

 Zero Tolerance to abuse